cedrickchee/src/apps/wiki/docs/intro.md

 I design my note taking system based on a few ideas.
 One of them is progressive summarization[^1].

 I "capture" information from a wide variety of sources into [Shiori](https://github.com/go-shiori/shiori) (a bookmarks manager).
-Next, I move selected bookmarks to `src`.
+Next, I move selected bookmarks to InfoWarehouse.

-5 layers of summarization[^2]:
+The 5 layers of summarization[^2]:
 - 0: Original full-text source, raw information (i.e.: books, articles, papers, references)
 - 1: Notes (i.e.: notes from projects that I've work on, notes from interesting things that I've read)
 - 2: Highlighted passages